 The credit value of courses is expressed in semester hours.
-Most courses are designed to require approximately three hours of work a week throughout the semester for each semester hour of credit given; that is, for each hour a class meets, an average of two additional hours of preparation is expected of the student.
-The time requirement in the laboratory, field, or studio varies with the nature of the subject and the aims of a course, so there is no fixed ratio of laboratory to class hours.
+Most courses are designed to require approximately three hours of work a week throughout the semester for each semester hour of credit given; that is, for each hour a class meets or 15 hours to 1 credit hour with an average of two additional hours of preparation is expected of the student.
+The time requirement in the laboratory, field, or studio varies with the nature of the subject, the ratio of laboratory to class hours is 30 hours: 1 credit.
+Internship hours are awarded 45 hours: 1 credit.

-Most courses meet three hours a week in the fall and spring semesters and have a credit value of three hours.
 In a six-week summer term, courses meet seven and a half hours a week for three semester hours of credit.
 Fall and spring semester classes that meet on Monday, Wednesday, and Friday are scheduled for an hour (50 minutes with a 10-minute interval between classes); classes that meet on Tuesday and Thursday are scheduled for an hour and a half (75 minutes with a 15-minute interval between classes).
-Monday/Wednesday/Friday classes normally begin on the hour and are dismissed after 50 minutes; Tuesday/Thursday classes normally begin on the hour or half-hour as appropriate and are dismissed after 75 minutes.
+Monday/Wednesday/Friday classes normally begin on the hour and are dismissed after 50 minutes;

+Tuesday/Thursday classes normally begin on the hour or half-hour as appropriate and are dismissed after 75 minutes.
 Summer session classes normally are scheduled every day for an hour and a half (75 minutes with a 15-minute interval between classes).